 1. Easy Money by Policygenius

-Sure, we're a little biased, but if you're looking for financial guidance that’s actionable and easy to understand, you'll love our Easy Money newsletter just as much as we do.
+Sure, we're a little biased, but Policygenius does more than just getting you the right life insurance policy.
+If you're looking for financial guidance that’s actionable and easy to understand, you'll love our Easy Money newsletter just as much as we do.
 In this free digestible weekly email, readers can find explainers on money news and personalized advice perfect for busy people.
 Got five minutes?
 Policygenius’s newsletter also offers quick money tasks to get your finances back on track.

 2. Morning Brew